 In Ferenji, we glimpse the lives of those who work in the field in humanitarian aid, peacekeeping, human rights/refugee issues, or journalism.
 Some stories are set in an African country where a United World peacekeeping mission maintains a fragile calm following a brutal civil war.
 Others take place in a live conflict environment where international staff are largely restricted to a Green Zone and where abduction and bombings are daily threats.
 Stories explore landscapes both personal and geographical as well as the challenges and inspirations encountered – with a little field humour scattered throughout.

 The book’s tongue-in-cheek title has its historic origins in Persian or Arabic and is still much used from Ethiopia to South East Asia.
 It basically means “bloody foreigners” and the nuance runs from affectionate to pejorative.
 Anyone who has worked in the field knows the blessing and dilemma of what it is to be a ferenji.

-Publicity for the book’s release is handled by Cormac Kinsella and has included a glowing IRISH TIMES review, a HOT PRESS interview, an ARENA interview, a HOT PRESS book review and a SUNDAY TIMES feature.
+Press on the book appeared in The IRISH TIMES, HOT PRESS, an ARENA, The SUNDAY TIMES, The IRISH EXAMINER and more.
 ‘Reprisal’, one of the book’s short stories, has been published on the IRISH TIMES.com website.
 In the “Best Books of 2016” feature, author Nuala O’Connor (“Miss Emily”) cited Ferenji as one of her favourite books.
 In THE IRISH INDEPENDENT “Writers Favourite Books of 2016” feature, Dermot Bolger also named “Ferenji” as one of his favourites.
 Sue Leonard in the IRISH EXAMINER has described the book as “a quite wonderful collection.”
 Author Orla MacAlinden also named it one of her faves in 2017, and you can see the most recent review of the book here.